ggobi/tourr/rcmd-notes.md

 This release adds no new functionality, but removes a rggobi dependency and fixes a number of outstanding R CMD check notes.
-Results from testing the dependencies can be found at: XXX.
-As far as I can there were no significant new problems.
+Results from testing the dependencies can be found at: https://github.com/wch/checkresults/blob/master/tourr/r-release/00check-summary.txt.
+As far as I can tell there were no significant new problems.

 One significant note is generated across my local OS X install, ubuntu running on travis-ci and win builder: